One-Room, Country, & Historic Schools of Marion County

 Bichet School

-Bichet was a French settlement located about four miles east of Florence.
-When the community’s first school, erected in about 1878, burned down in 1896, a new school made of limestone was built the same year.
+Bichet was a French settlement about four miles east of Florence.
+When the community’s first school, erected in about 1878, burned down in 1896, a new limestone school was built the same year.
 Listed in the National Historic Register, it continues to stand today.
-It is five miles east of Florence on U.S. Highway 50 just north on Bluestem Road.
+It is five miles east of Florence on U.S. Highway 50, just north on Bluestem Road.

 Brown-Corby 1930-1992